reflectoring/reflectoring.github.io/content/blog/2022/2022-02-05-annotation-processing.md

 unchecked call to put(K,V) as a member of the raw type Map
 ```

-The above code-block is an example of legacy Java code (prior to Java 5), where we could have collections in which we could accidentally store mixed types of objects.
+The above code-block is an example of legacy Java code (before Java 5), where we could have collections in which we could accidentally store mixed types of objects.
 To introduce compile time error checking generics were introduced.
 So to get this legacy code to compile without error we would change:

 ```java
 Map testMap = new HashMap();